xbeat/Machine-Learning/README.md

 Have you ever wondered why the longer you wait on hold, the more time you expect to keep waiting?
 This phenomenon is known as the "wait-time paradox," and it can be explored using Python programming and data analysis techniques.
 In this presentation, we will delve into curve fitting, plotting, and understanding exponential and Weibull distributions to gain insights into this intriguing phenomenon.

+## ML Algorithms Using Python

+Linear Regression

+Linear Regression is a fundamental algorithm in machine learning used for predicting continuous numerical values based on input features.
+It models the relationship between variables by fitting a linear equation to observed data.

 ## Boosting Techniques for Model Training in Python

 Introduction to Boosting in Model Training